Please click on the link to download the 2017-2020 ITS Strategic Plan.

 Dimensions of Leadership

-Selection process: The nomination submission process will be coordinated by Communications and Client Relations (CCR).
-Once the submissions are collected and packaged, CCR will submit the nomination packages to the TS Senior Leadership Team who will review the nominations a
+The selection process is coordinated by ITS Communications and Marketing.
+Once the submissions are collected and packaged, C&M will submit the nomination packages to the ITS Senior Leadership Team who review the nominations and recommend a winner.

 The Enterprise Project Management Online (EPMO) provides an online tool for all ITS project management and tracking needs.
 It houses project details, templates, and document repositories; a collaborative workspace for project teams; a scheduling interface with Microsoft Project; and an automated workflow processes.